whatyouhide/whatyouhide.github.io/content/posts/2022-01-25-testing-aws-in-elixir/index.md

 Next step is configuring ExAws to talk to the local Localstack running instance.

 To do that, we add some configuration to `config/test.exs` that only takes affect in the `:test` Mix environment.
-You could easily adapt this to work similarly in the `:dev` environment if you wante to.
+You could easily adapt this to work similarly in the `:dev` environment if you wanted to.

 ```elixir
 # In config/test.exs